 In this price bracket you’d be looking at pre-made designs digitally printed on kraft paper with few customisable options besides your names, the date and location.
 Tip: if you're up for getting creative, you can use DIY wedding invitation ideas to customise existing designs and create a luxe look for less.

-Spending between £100 and £200 will allow more room for customisation of pre-made designs as well as an embellishment or two.
-According to Jo, at Crum&Co. you can get a digitally printed set of invites incorporating the colours of your choice from around £120 and digitally printed invites with pre-foiled generic lettering, like the one below, from approximately £135.
+Spending between £100 and £200 will allow more room for customisation of pre-made designs as well as possibly an embellishment or two.

 At this price point you can start to get bespoke designs including information and RSVP cards from around £300, according to Becky from Rodo Creative.
 If you have a little more room in your budget you can think about adding an extra detail such as embossing or debossing, painted edging or twine wrap.

 With a stationery budget between £400 and £500 you can move away from digital printing and choose more pricey methods such as thermography and offset printing.
 You can also opt for pearlescent paper and additional details such as addressed envelopes and wax seals.